Sup norms of Cauchy data of eigenfunctions on manifolds with concave boundary: Introduction

+We refer to the universal bounds as `convexity bounds', and improvements in the case of special geometries as `sub-convexity bounds'.
+Our goal is to characterize geometries of $(M, g, \partial M)$ for which sub-convexity holds.
+To state our main result we now introduce the relevant geometric features.
 It appears plausible that Theorem \ref{SoZthm} is valid for all Riemannian manifolds with smooth boundary, and possibly for manifolds with corners such as the Bunimovich stadium or a hyperbolic billiard.
 But such generalizations would require a different proof which does not make use of a parametrix construction for the wave group of a manifold with boundary.
-In future work, we plan to use the scaling method Seeley and Melrose \cite{M5} (in his proof of Ivrii's two term Weyl law \cite{I})) in place of a parametrix construction to estimate sup norms of Cauchy data.
+In future work, we plan to use the scaling method Seeley and Melrose \cite{M84} (in his proof of Ivrii's two term Weyl law \cite{I80})) in place of a parametrix construction to estimate sup norms of Cauchy data.
 However the diffractive case is more concrete and is of independent interest in illustrating the application of the Melrose-Taylor parametrix, and Melrose's technique for obtaining the remainder estimate in Weyl's law.